ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.
-Thus, an Attester must trust entities to which it sends Evidence, to not reveal sensitive data to unauthorized parties.
+Thus, an Attester must trust entities to which it conveys Evidence, to not reveal sensitive data to unauthorized parties.
 The Verifier might share this information with other authorized parties, according rules that it controls.
 In the background-check model, this Evidence may also be revealed to Relying Party(s).